Stock futures take a breather after trade-fueled rally

 In Asian markets, Japan’s Nikkei ended the day with a gain of 0.1 percent.

-Hong Kong’s Hang Seng, returning from a holiday, fell 1.9 percent.
+Hong Kong’s Hang Seng, returning from a holiday, finished the day falling 2.4 percent.

 China’s Shanghai was closed for a holiday.